-If it is appropriate to refer the case to local authority children's social care or the police, a DSL will make the referral or support you to do so.
+If it is appropriate to refer the case to local authority children's social care or the police, the DSL will make the referral or support you to do so.

-If you make a referral directly (see section 7.1), you must tell the DSL as soon as possible.
-The local authority will make a decision within 1 working day of a referral about what course of action to take and will let the person who made the referral know the outcome.
+If you make a referral directly (see section 8.1), you must tell the DSL as soon as possible.

+The local authority will make a decision about what course of action to take and will let the person who made the referral know the outcome.
 The DSL or person who made the referral must follow up with the local authority if this information is not made available, and ensure outcomes are properly recorded.

-If the child's situation does not seem to be improving after the referral, the DSL or person who made the referral must follow local escalation procedures to ensure their concerns have been addressed and that the child's situation improves.
+If the learner's situation does not seem to be improving after the referral, the DSL must contact the local authority and make sure the case is reconsidered to ensure the concerns have been addressed and the child's situation improves.

-7.5 If you have concerns about extremism
+8.8 If you have a concern about extremism

-If a child is not suffering or likely to suffer from harm, or in immediate danger, where possible speak to the DSL first to agree a course of action.
+If a Learner is not at immediate risk of harm, where possible, speak to the DSL first to agree a course of action.
+Alternatively, make a referral to local authority children's social care directly if appropriate.